gowthamraj07/RealEstate/ReadMe.md

 - I followed Test Driven Development (TDD) approach for development.

 ### App Features
-- Listing page
+- Listing Property page
-  - Display list of real estate properties
+  - Display the list of real estate properties
-- Details page
+- Property details page
-  - Display details of the selected property
+  - Display the details of the selected property

-### Observations
+### Observations / Assumptions (based on my self-refinement)
-- There are 2 services provided by the API:
+- There were 2 web services given in the requirement:
-  - Listing service
+  - Property listing service
     - https://gsl-apps-technical-test.dignp.com/listings.json
-  - Details service
+  - Property details service
     - https://gsl-apps-technical-test.dignp.com/listings/{id}.json
-- The response of second service is already covered in the first service.
-So, I have used the first service only.
+- The response of Property details service was already covered in the Property listing service.
+So, I have used the listing service only to develop both the screens.
-- Few of the properties are present in one property that are not present in other properties.
-So, I ignored some of the properties that doesn't exist in all the properties.
+- Though the input json has different sets of attributes for each property, So, I have incorporated the same in the UI screen except the attribute "URL" as I have used some random images from internet for URl.
-- The property "offerType" looks like a enum, and the explanation of the enum is not provided.
-So, I ignored the property.
+- The attribute "offerType" looks like an enum, and the explanation of the enum [ENUM value] is not provided.
+So, I have ignored that attribute to display.

 ### Note
 - Since the main focus is on the usage of Kotlin, the UI and error scenarios are handled with limited scope.